SimMarkt/RL_Grid/README.md

 ### **Miscellaneous**
 - **`requirements.txt`** – Lists required Python libraries.

-Note that the script runs the two different agents (Q-Learning, Double Q-Learning) in parallel to accelarate the training procedure.
-Altough the environment itself is quite fast, it takes some time to train the agents for enough episodes (>1000) and a large amount of training runs.
-Since the reward model includes certain stochasticity, you need a sufficient number of independent training runs to disclose the expected agents learning performance in average.
-The parallel computing is implemented by multiprocessing of the code.
+Note that the script runs the two different agents (Q-Learning and Double Q-Learning) in parallel to accelerate the training process.
+Although the environment itself is quite fast, training the agents for enough episodes (>1000) and a large number of training runs can take time.
+Since the reward model includes certain stochasticity, a sufficient number of independent training runs is required to reveal the agents' average learning performance.
+Parallel computing is implemented using multiprocessing.

 ---

 ## Installation and Usage

-The current project has been prepared for running in a virtual environment or a Docker container.
+The project can be run in a virtual environment or a Docker container.

 ## Using a virtual environment
-To run the project, execute the `main.py` file:
+To run the project, follow these steps:

 ```bash
 # Clone the repository